HP OfficeJet Pro 7740 Printer Review

 Our Verdict

 The HP OfficeJet Pro 7740 is very good for family use.
-It has good photo printing quality so you get detailed and vivid images.
-There's also a flatbed scanner for saving all your delicate family photos, as well as a sheetfed scanner for processing the occasional paperwork.
-It has an amazingly low cost-per-print too, so printing is affordable for the whole family.
+It has good photo printing quality, giving you detailed and vivid images.
+There's also a flatbed scanner for saving all your delicate family photos and a sheetfed scanner for processing the occasional paperwork.
+It has an amazingly low cost-per-print, and each cartridge yields many pages, so you won't need to replace the cartridges very often.
+This printer is large and heavy, so it is designed with offices in mind more than families.

 Pros